Wildfire threatens Idaho ski resort towns as 200 homes evacuated

-SALMON, Idaho A wildfire raging across the central mountains of Idaho forced the evacuation of 200 homes in the tourist town of Hailey on Saturday as fire-fighters lost ground against a blaze threatening the nearby international ski destination of Sun Valley.
+SALMON, Idaho Aug 17 A wildfire raging across the central mountains of Idaho forced the evacuation of 200 homes in the tourist town of Hailey on Saturday as firefighters lost ground against a blaze threatening the nearby international ski destination of Sun Valley.

 Blaine County Sheriff Gene Ramsey and his deputies went door to door at 3 a.m. local time urging people to leave their homes on the west side of Hailey.

-Authorities lifted the evacuation order for Hailey neighbourhoods before midday on Saturday but warned it could be imposed again.
+Authorities lifted the evacuation order for Hailey neighborhoods before midday on Saturday but warned it could be imposed again.

 More than 1,300 houses in outlying developments mostly north of Hailey remained under a mandatory evacuation, in the path of a wildfire that has burned over 92,000 acres (37,230 hectares) of sagebrush flats, pine forests and granite canyons in the Sawtooth Range, mountains west of a highway that connects Hailey to the communities of Ketchum and Sun Valley to the north.